ezhong0/aiassistant/docs/planning/OVERALL_MVP_ROADMAP.md

 ## 🚀 **Conclusion**

-This integrated roadmap addresses all critical MVP requirements:
+This focused roadmap builds on the successful service refactoring and addresses the remaining critical MVP requirements:

 1. **Setup Automation** → Eliminates user adoption barriers
 2. **Cache Overhaul** → Enables sustainable scaling and cost control
 3. **User Onboarding** → Drives user engagement and retention
 4. **Admin Interface** → Provides production operations capability

-The cache overhaul is **strategically positioned** as a foundation for MVP success, providing immediate performance improvements while enabling long-term scalability.
+The successful refactoring of SlackInterfaceService demonstrates the team's capability to deliver complex architectural improvements.
+This roadmap leverages that momentum to complete the MVP with focused, high-impact features.

-**Expected Outcome**: Production-ready MVP with 90% user success rate, <1 second response times, and 80% cost reduction in 8 weeks.
+**Expected Outcome**: Production-ready MVP with 90% user success rate, <1 second response times, and 80% cost reduction in 4 weeks.

 ---